 Singers are hooked up to wireless microphones (routinely sanitized by each member) that feed into a switchboard where audio can be adjusted, recorded and routed into a Zoom call for virtual attendees to participate - and also combat the echo-chamber acoustics in the space.

-One seasoned member, Chris Powell, explained how during the early stages of the pandemic, choruses grappled with the seismic social shift and resorted to online conferencing and electronically-edited performances.
-And despite the advent of video-streaming services and other new devices, technical glitches and delays inevitably happened.
+One seasoned member, Chris Powell, explained how the early stages of the pandemic brought an onslaught of technical difficulties with online conferencing and electronically-edited performances.
+And despite the advent of video-streaming services and other new devices, glitches and delays can still crop up.

-Initially, singers were equipped with headphones and microphones inside their cars, strategically parked around Ken, who would stand in the center and project instructions through his own microphone.
-As vaccination rates steadily climb, some vocalists are more comfortable standing outside, but those who prefer to sing behind their steering wheel can still dial into a re-broadcasted audio feed, channeled from the electronic sound board to a micro-power FM radio frequency.
+Initially, singers were equipped with headphones and microphones inside their cars, strategically parked around Ken, who would stand in the center and direct.
+But as vaccination rates steadily climb, some vocalists are more comfortable standing outside, and those who prefer to sing behind their steering wheel can still dial into a re-broadcasted audio feed through a micro-power FM radio frequency.

-Even for a self-proclaimed "amateur chorus," Northwest Sound has enjoyed remarkable success with appearances at various competitive exhibitions around over globe, amassed 60 active members, and has been recognized as 20x district champions.
+With 60 active members," Northwest Sound has enjoyed remarkable success with appearances at various competitions around over globe and recognition at 20x district champions.

 Bass section leader and former president Bill Hickman said that goosebumps are often the product of the magical synergy listeners sense in a quartet, when each tone aligns to form something transcendental.